minor embarrassments

 The actual baby cup

 First, what is a baby cup?
-My wife Michelle, our daughter Liz, and I were playing with clay one day, and at random I molded this little black teacup depicted to your right.
+My wife Michelle, our daughter Liz, and I were at the kitchen table playing with clay, as families do.
+Purely at random I molded this little black teacup depicted to your right.
 Liz dubbed it the Baby Cup.
 So that’s it.
 End of story.

-As for the song, I was driving home, listening to NPR, when a bit of bumper music caught my ear.
+As for the song, I was driving home, listening to NPR like I'm supposed to, when a bit of bumper music caught my ear.
 It sounded like two or three kalimbas playing this syncopated pattern.
-It only lasted a few seconds, but as soon as it ended I had the intro in my head, followed quickly by the “little bitty baby cup” line.
-Determined not to forget it, I sang it over and over, allowed subsequent lines to happen if they wanted to, and by the time I got home I had the first four lines.
-I ran down to my studio, wrote it down in detail, and breathed a sigh of relief.
+It lasted only a few seconds, but as soon as it ended I had this song's intro in my head, followed quickly by most of the first verse.
+Determined not to forget it, I sang it over and over until I pulled into the driveway, ran down to my studio, wrote it down in detail, and breathed a sigh of relief.
 Now what?

-I knew I had ended the fourth line with a falsetto jump that was going to give me trouble.
+As I got to tinkering with it, I realized I had ended the fourth line with a falsetto jump that was going to give me trouble.
 (It’s the “you” in “where do you come from.”)
 You may have noticed I'm not a particularly versatile vocalist.
 So I played around with the key until I found something I could feel reasonably confident about attempting.
 Sort of.

 And then my brain handed me something I would never feel reasonably comfortable about.
 Not even sort of.